Rochester Institute of Technology: Academics

-RIT is known for its career focused education.
 The university is chartered by the New York state legislature and accredited by the Middle States Association of Colleges and Schools.
 The university offers more than 200 academic programs, including seven doctoral programs across its nine constituent colleges.
 In 2008–2009, RIT awarded 2,483 bachelor's degrees, 912 master's degrees, 10 doctorates, and 523 other certificates and diplomas.

 The four-year, full-time undergraduate program constitutes the majority of enrollments at the university and emphasizes instruction in the "arts & sciences/professions."
 RIT is a member of the Rochester Area College consortium, which allows students to register at other colleges in the Rochester metropolitan area without tuition charges.
 RIT's full-time undergraduate and graduate programs used to operate on an approximately 10-week quarter system with the primary three academic quarters beginning on Labor Day in early September and ending in late May.
 In August 2013, RIT transitioned from a quarter system to a semester system.
 The change was hotly debated on campus, with a majority of students opposed according to an informal survey; Student Government also voted against the change.

-Undergraduate tuition and fees for 2012–2013 totaled $45,602.
-RIT undergraduates receive over $200 million in financial assistance, and over 90% of students receive some form of financial aid.
-3,210 students qualified for Pell Grants in 2007–2008.

-Among the eight colleges, 6.8% of the student body is enrolled in the E. Philip Saunders College of Business, 15.0% in the Kate Gleason College of Engineering, 4.3% in the College of Liberal Arts, 25.4% in the College of Applied Science and Technology, 18.0% in the B. Thomas Golisano College of Computing and Information Sciences, 13.9% in the College of Imaging Arts and Science, 5.7% in the National Technical Institute for the Deaf, and 9.2% in the College of Science.
+Among the eight colleges, 6.8% of the student body is enrolled in the Saunders College of Business, 15.0% in the Kate Gleason College of Engineering, 4.3% in the College of Liberal Arts, 25.4% in the College of Applied Science and Technology, 18.0% in the B. Thomas Golisano College of Computing and Information Sciences, 13.9% in the College of Imaging Arts and Science, 5.7% in the National Technical Institute for the Deaf, and 9.2% in the College of Science.
 The five most commonly awarded degrees are in Business Administration, Engineering Technology, School of Photographic Arts & Sciences, School of Art and Design, and Information Technology.

 RIT has struggled with student retention, although the situation has improved during president Destler's tenure.
 91.3% of freshmen in the fall of 2009 registered for fall 2010 classes, which Destler noted as a school record.